Pride Toronto

-Pride Toronto is an annual event held in Toronto, Ontario, Canada, in June each year.
-A celebration of the diversity of the LGBT community in the Greater Toronto Area, it is one of the largest organized gay pride festivals in the world, featuring several stages with live performers and DJs, several licensed venues, a large Dyke March, a Trans March and the Pride Parade.
+Pride Toronto is an annual event held in Toronto, Ontario, Canada, in June each year to celebrate the LGBTQ community in the Greater Toronto Area.
 The centre of the festival is the city's Church and Wellesley village, while the parade and marches are primarily routed along the nearby Yonge Street, Gerrard Street and Bloor Street.
-In 2014, the event served as the fourth international WorldPride, and was much larger than standard Toronto Prides.
+In 2014, the event served as the fourth international WorldPride.

-The event is organized by Pride Toronto, a non-profit organization.
-A growing complement of fourteen staff support the work of 22 festival teams; each team is responsible for an aspect of the festival.
-Each team was formerly administered by two or three volunteer team leads; in 2019, the decision was made to strip that down to one lead per team in favour of a staff-centered approach.
-The long-term vision for, and strategic oversight of, the organization and the festival is intended to be managed by 12 volunteers on the board of directors.
-As of March 2020, the board consists of six members.

 The first parade occurred in June 1981.
 For most of its history, Pride was a seven-to-ten day festival centred on the final week in June, with the parade falling on either the last weekend in June or the first weekend in July depending on the year's circumstances.
 Since 2016, the entire month of June has been declared Pride month, with a program of events throughout the month leading up to the parade.